webapp-builders/ahoy/README.md

 ## Step Eight(ON host OS Terminal Tab)

 To work on the project
-(i.e. activating the virtual environment and cd-ing into the project directory)

 Type:

 ```
 workon web
 ```

+This will activate the virtual environment and cd into the project directory.
-You will now be in the project directory with the virtual environment named "web" activated as indicated by the (web) text before the prompt.
+You will now be in the web project directory with the virtual environment named "web" activated as indicated by the (web) text before the prompt.
+Also all packages defined in requirements.txt file in the project directory are automatically re-installed every time you type workon web
+Also all environment variables exported in the .env file in the project directory are sourced every time you type workon web

 Go to STEP NINE.

 ---------------------------------